-The building, on Queens Square, was previously occupied by discount retailer TJ Hughes until 2011, when it closed its doors – which left a “major hole in the town’s high street”, according to the property firm behind the deal.
+The building, on Queens Square, was previously occupied by discount retailer TJ Hughes until 2011, when it closed its doors – which left a “major hole in the town’s high street”, according to the property firm for the deal.

-The retailer will trade its Sports Direct and USC fashion brands from the new store, and it is expected to be fully refurbished and open for trading by Easter 2020.
+The retailer will trade its Sports Direct and USC fashion brands from the new store and it is expected to be fully refurbished and open for trading by Easter 2020.

 Please sign in now if you have a subscription or are already registered with us.

 Retail-Week.com provides premium, in-depth intelligence that helps retailers judge risks, spot opportunities and identify what they need to do to win in the digital economy.